 Location: New York, NY

-What's something about you and your professional path that people might be surprised to learn?
+What's something about your life that people might be surprised to learn?

-What's the most memorable moment of your career to date?
+Describe the most memorable moment of your career to date.

 The day I quit my job to pursue entrepreneurship full time was definitely the most memorable moment to date.
 I was the regional director of marketing for one of the largest property management companies in the nation.
 The job was okay, but had nothing to do with my passions.
 I knew it was just a matter of time before I left to fulfill my destiny.
 I urge everyone in this kind of situation to take the leap of faith.
 Bet on yourself.